 In the hour-long workshop replay (not the video above but the one it links to) Wendy explains how it’s actually possible to paint in Illustrator, “only you paint with shapes and lines,” she says.

-It’s become the medium of choice for many educational publishers, kids’ game app developers, stock art houses and other companies that license artwork for products, ads and different kinds of merchandising.
+It’s become the medium of choice for many educational publishers, kids’ game app developers, stock art houses, and other companies that license artwork for products, ads, and different kinds of merchandise.

 In the free workshop video Wendy demos her favorite Illustrator tools (brush, rectangle, blend, blob brush, gradient mesh) and how she wields them.
 She shares how she likes to blend her digital art tools with traditional mediums, like watercolor and color pencils for the sheer fun and happiness of it.